THE HEBREW ALPHABET

 The first letter of the Hebrew alphabet, aleph, is silent.
-According to Laurie Anderson, my authority on all things, when you see an aleph you open your mouth to begin making a sound and then stop.
+According to Laurie Anderson my authority on all things, though I think she’s quoting tradition, when you see an aleph you open your mouth to begin making a sound and then stop.
 Then you just think about the letter.
 The sound of aleph is all in the mind.

 Like most written languages, Hebrew has different styles of writing and different typefaces, or fonts.
 In these works, I’ve used two different fonts.
-The first, a very old one, has the equivalent of serifs—that is, little decorations at the end of the letters’ strokes.
+The first, a very old one, has the equivalent of serifs—that is, little decorations at the end of the letters’ strokes, kind of cowlicks on each letter.
 The other type of font is a more modern font.
 It is like a sans serif type and is much simpler.
 Something like the Hebrew equivalent of Helvetica.
 There is no Hebrew Comic Sans.

-I see the images in Broken Light as relating to “palindromes” (words which are the same backwards as forwards) because in these images, I’ve presented the letters forwards, backwards, upside-down, and backwards-and-upside-down.
+I’ve created images for each letter of the alefbeit but for this space and I see them as relating to “palindromes” (words which are the same backwards as forwards.
+One of the most famous palindromes is what the first man said to the first woman when he introduced himself in the Garden of Eden—“Madam, I’m Adam.”
+I consider the images in my series as visual palindromes because in these images, I’ve presented the letters forwards, backwards, upside-down, and backwards-and-upside-down.
 Which, unfortunately, is often how I drive.

-Though my interest in the elements of language comes from literature and experimental poetry such as visual poetry, the work is also influenced by Jewish mysticism, which traditionally considers the shapes of Hebrew letters to be meaningful: elemental symbols inherently connected to creation and the universe.
+Though my interest in the elements of language comes from literature and experimental poetry such as visual poetry, the work is also influenced by Jewish mysticism, which, as I mentioned earlier, traditionally considers the shapes of Hebrew letters to be meaningful: elemental symbols inherently connected to creation and the universe.